pdx-tools/pdx-tools/src/docs/docs/eu4-guides/royal-marriage-inheritance/index.md

 - The curia controller's [nation ID](https://eu4.paradoxwikis.com/Countries#List_of_tags) (only if the junior partner is not catholic or if the curia is disabled).
 - The target nation's current and past rulers
 - The target nation's capital [province ID](https://eu4.paradoxwikis.com/Geographical_list_of_provinces)
+- Whether the target nation's heir is of age (used for inheriting junior partner)
 - How many provinces the target nation owns
 - Year